Yokopa/hospital-stay-discharge-prediction/README.md

-# hospital-stay-discharge-prediction
+# Predicting hospital length of stay and discharge type using admission lab results, demographics, and diagnosis

-Hospital length of stay (LOS) and discharge type are key metrics in healthcare, influencing patient outcomes and resource allocation.
-This project aims to build predictive models for LOS and discharge type by analyzing clinical and laboratory data, including patient demographics, diagnoses, and outcomes.
+Hospital length of stay (LOS) and discharge type are critical factors in patient care and healthcare resource management.
+This project aims to develop predictive models for LOS and discharge type using clinical and laboratory data, incorporating patient demographics, initial lab values, and principal diagnoses.
+Accurate predictions could enhance patient care, optimize resource allocation, and facilitate timely coordination of social and medical services.

 ```mermaid